No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection

 \PP{LLM parameter size.} In our experiments on text attribute generation, we employ the Llama-3.2-3B-Instruct model as the base model for training.
 We also compare its performance against models of different sizes, including Llama-3.2-1B-Instruct and Llama-3.1-8B-Instruct.
-All models are trained on the same training datasets and evaluated using both text quality metrics and the semantic correctness metric.
-The results, presented in Figure \ref{fig:ablation}(c), demonstrate that the 3B model achieves the highest scores on the BLEU and GLEU metrics.
-In contrast, the 8B model shows marginally better performance on the ROUGE and semantic correctness metrics.
+All models are trained on the same training datasets and evaluated using textual and semantic metrics.
+The results, presented in Figure \ref{fig:ablation}(c), demonstrate that the 3B model achieves the highest scores on the Distinct-1 and semantic accuracy.
+In contrast, the 8B model shows marginally better performance on the GLEU.
 Given that the advantage of the 8B model is not substantial and considering computational resource constraints, we select the 3B model as the base for synthesizing text attributes.
 In practice, \Sys introduces a general training strategy to leverage LLMs for synthesizing text attributes, where the choice of the base model involves balancing the complexity of the dataset, the application requirements and the limitations of computational resources.